KnlnKS/GiantBomb-Review-Scrapper/README.md

 # GiantBombReviewScrapper

 Simple JS that pulls GiantBomb API for user reviews and saves as csv.
+Currently only pulls 100 entries.